ibm-cloud-docs/vpc/lb-overview.md

 {: #lbaas-integration-with-instance-groups-overview}

 {{site.data.keyword.cloud_notm}} Application Load Balancer for VPC integrates with instance groups, which can `auto scale` your back-end members.
 Pool members are dynamically added and deleted based on your usage and requirements.

+## Datapath log forwarding with LogDNA
+{: #datapath-logging}

+With datapath logging enabled, load balancer logs are forwarded to the [IBM Log Analysis with LogDNA](https://cloud.ibm.com/catalog/services/ibm-log-analysis-with-logdna){:external} service, where you can view your datapath logs.

 ## Related links
 {: #permissions-related-links-alb}